 The current supply lists for Grades K-8 may be found on hfsgb.org website.

 Cafeteria

-During the pandemic, hot lunch services will not be available.
+In the event of a pandemic, hot lunch services will not be available.
 However, milk, water or juice may be purchased.
-All students will need to provide a daily PEANUT FREE/NUT FREE lunch.
+All students will need to provide a daily PEANUT FREE/NUT FREE lunch during this time.